Step One: Create a Trip

 We planned to take our trip the weekend following Labor Day.
 Maggie’s only suggestion was hiking at Peninsula State Park.
 She left the rest of the planning up to me.

 I immediately did some online research.
-There were tons of solid choices in and around Fish Creek, Egg Harbor and Ephraim, but, when I came cross one particular B&B, it all came together.
+There were tons of solid choices in and around Fish Creek, Egg Harbor and Ephraim, but, when I came across one particular B&B, it all came together.
 Located in Baileys Harbor on Door County’s eastern shoreline, the Blacksmith Inn seemed perfect.

 The inn is 20 minutes from Peninsula State Park, where we planned to hike before grabbing a light lunch in Egg Harbor.
 Plus, we’d be just a 15-minute drive from Sister Bay and The Inn at Kristofer’s for dinner.